umr4nlp/umr-guidelines/guidelines.md

  #### Part 2-1-5.
 Event identification
- The criteria used to identify events in UMR are largely based on the criteria used in TimeML ().
+ The criteria used to identify events in UMR are largely based on the criteria used in TimeML (Pustejovsky et al. 2005).
 Event identification is not based on part of speech or morphosyntactic expression, but instead on a combination of semantic type and information packaging.
 Event identification should be done at the word (or phrase) level in a particular language.
 That is,